 And I wonder how good the July 18 deal really is.
-Critics have charged that India's promises are unclear (regarding separation of civil from military facilities) or nothing new (on testing, a Fissile

-Material Cut-Off Treaty, and export controls).
+Critics have charged that India's promises are unclear (regarding separation of civil from military facilities) or nothing new (on testing, a Fissile Material Cut-Off Treaty, and export controls).

 So, it is up to the administration to demonstrate that in dealing with the dilemma of countries that have not signed the NPT, it will strengthen nonproliferation, rather than turning its back on over 50 years of U.S. policy.
-The July 18 Joint Statement raises several questions that I hope our witnesses will address today, among them:
+The July 18 Joint Statement raises several questions that I hope our witnesses will address today, among did other countries raise at the recent Nuclear Suppliers Group meeting?

-(1) Will this open the door to nuclear cooperation with Pakistan, even if that is not our intent?
+(1) Will this open the door to nuclear cooperation with Pakistan, even if that

 (2) What implications would an India exemption have for potential nuclear weapon states that have abided by the bargain implicit in NPT?
-What concerns did other countries raise at the recent Nuclear Suppliers Group meeting?
+What concerns